 5.2.4 Image Processing Acceleration

-Realize the function of Gaussian filtering.
-The acceleration types are BPU acceleration and NEON acceleration.
-BPU acceleration currently only supports the int16 format, and NEON acceleration currently only supports the int16 and uint16 formats.
+Implements Gaussian blur functionality, with acceleration types including BPU acceleration and NEON acceleration.
+Currently, BPU acceleration only supports int16 format, while NEON acceleration supports both int16 and uint16 formats.

 Supported Platforms